County Lands & Community Programs

 Commitment to or priority to keep agricultural lands in agriculture has led to a land lease program that includes hay and pasture fields, an orchard, and sugar bush forest.

 It is important to understand the history of a place including land-use and cultural history to best manage the land today and for future generations.
 We strive to maintain the cultural resources on the County Lands and to share the story of these special places with others.

 Historic Gravestone Preservation & Restoration

 We have partnered with the NH Old Graveyard Association (NHOGA) to learn more about restoring the stones in the cemeteries on County Lands.
 Stevens High School students straightened many of the stones in the Graveyard across from the Sullivan County Health Care building on their spring service day 2019.
 Restoration will be ongoing.
 We are also working to photograph each stone and research the people that lived here in the past.
+Much of this information can be found on www.findagrave.com.
 If you would like to help with either of these projects, please contact us!